osg-bosco/docs/docs/BoscoMultiUser.md

 If that happens you can remove the service files and the keys using:<pre>rm -r ~/.bosco rm ~/.ssh/bosco_key.rsa*</pre>
-and then re-add all the clusters with =bosco_cluster --add=.
+and then re-add all the clusters with bosco_cluster --add.

 ## Unable to download and prepare BOSCO for remote installation.
 BOSCO can return this error: